Handling 30 Most Common Sales Objections and Their Rebuttals

 4 Steps to Handling Sales Objections (The AARC Framework)

-Now that we’ve covered the common sales objections and their rebuttals, let’s discuss the steps or techniques to overcome the sales objections and close more deals.
+Now that we’ve covered the common sales objections and their best rebuttals, let’s discuss the steps or techniques to overcome the sales objections and close more deals.

 The AARC Framework